gentlezephyr/python_study/60-days-learning-python/day-6/README.md

 By following these guidelines, you can effectively manage file operations in Python.

 To use especial characters in a string such as the path to a file, we can use _r"path to\something\todos.txt"_

+zip function in python is used to combine two or more iterable objects into a list of tuples.